lammhuyy/NASA-Space-Apps-Challenge-2025-frontend/README.md

 # OuterHomes — A World Away, Closer to Home

 Bringing distant worlds a little closer to home.

 We are six Computer Science students from the University of Science, VNU-HCM, building open, intuitive tools that turn exoplanet data into discovery.

+The Back-end Implementation of this website is available at: https://github.com/AdamHermes/NASA-Space-Apps-Challenge-2025

 ---